insideclojure/insideclojure.github.io/_posts/2014-12-21-reducible-repeat.md

 The first two tests demonstrate reduction over a finite repeat.
 The final one is a transducer applied over an infinite repeat.

+One implementation alternative I considered was splitting the finite and infinite cases into separate classes and that may still be a worthwhile change.